-The complainant must raise the complaint within three months of the incident.
+The complainant must raise the complaint within three months of the incident and the pupil must attend the school.
 If the complaint is about a series of related incidents, they must raise the complaint within three months of the last incident.
 We will consider exceptions to this time frame in circumstances where there were valid reasons for not making a complaint at that time, and the complaint can still be investigated fairly for all involved.
 When complaints are made out of term time, we will consider them as being received on the first school day after the holiday period.